 July continues the wet spell.
 Expect daily downpours, sometimes lasting hours.
 Roads can flood, and outdoor activities get limited.
 Yet monsoon has its own magic—the smell of wet earth, mist-covered hills, and nature at its most vibrant.

 This season attracts a specific type of traveler: those seeking tranquility and natural beauty over beach parties.
 Ayurvedic centers thrive since the humid air helps herbal treatments penetrate deeper.
+Rates are at their lowest, and you will have the backwaters largely to yourself.

 Best for: Ayurveda packages, monsoon tourism, photography, indoor cultural experiences